abougouffa/minemacs/DOCS.md

 #### `(+eglot-use-on-all-supported-modes MODE-LIST)`

-Enable Eglot in all supported modes in MODE-LIST.
+Add all modes in MODE-LIST to `+eglot-auto-enable-modes`.

 #### `(+eglot-register MODES &rest SERVERS)`